How Replication Works

 Veeam Backup & Replication performs VM replication in the following way:

-- Veeam Backup Manager establishes a connection with Veeam Data Movers on backup proxies and the backup repository, and sets a number of rules for data transfer, such as network traffic throttling rules and so on.
+- Veeam Backup & Replication checks what backup infrastructure resources are available, and assigns backup proxies and backup repositories to process the tasks.
+Then Veeam Backup & Replication establishes a connection with source proxy (on-host or off-host), target host and the backup repository, and sets a number of rules for data transfer, such as network traffic throttling rules and so on.

-- If application-aware image processing is enabled for the job, Veeam Backup & Replication connects to VM guest OSes, deploys runtime processes on VM guest OSes and performs in-guest processing tasks.
+- If application-aware image processing is enabled for the job, Veeam Backup & Replication connects to VM guest OSes, deploys non-persistent runtime components or uses (if necessary, deploys) persistent agent components on VM guest OSes and performs in-guest processing tasks.

 - Veeam Backup & Replication requests Microsoft Hyper-V VSS to create a cohesive point-in-time copy of a VM.
 Microsoft Hyper-V VSS creates a volume snapshot or VM checkpoint, depending on the hypervisor version.

-- After the backup proxy finishes reading VM data, Veeam Backup & Replication requests Microsoft Hyper-V VSS to delete the volume snapshot or VM checkpoint.
+- After the backup proxy finishes reading VM data, Veeam Backup & Replication requests Microsoft Hyper-V VSS to delete the volume snapshot or VM checkpoint